DimensionDataResearch/terraform-provider-ddcloud/docs/resource_types/port_list.md

 * `name` - (Required) A name for the port list.
 Note that port list names can only contain letters, numbers, and periods (`.`).
 * `description` - (Required) A description for the port list.
-* `port` - (Optional) One or more entries to include in the port list.
+* `port` - (Optional) One or more complex entries to include in the port list.
 For a single port, specify `begin`.
 For a port range, specify `begin` and `end`.
 Must specify at least one port, or one child list Id.
+Either `port` or `ports` can be specified, but not both.
+* `ports` - (Optional) One or more simple entries to include in the port list.
+For a single port, specify `begin`.
+For a port range, specify `begin` and `end`.
+Must specify at least one port, or one child list Id.
+Either `port` or `ports` can be specified, but not both.
 * `child_lists` - (Optional) A list of Ids representing port lists whose ports will to be included in the port list.
 Must specify at least one child list Id, or one port / port-range.